btrentini/btrentini.github.io/stories/ssh-add.md

   IdentityFile ~/.ssh/gitlab_key
 ```

+## Enjoy
 This should work fine.
-Then repeat the process for your Github account, with the last step for the `~/.ssh/config` being optional :)
+Then repeat the process for your Github account, with the 4th and 5th steps being optional :)